-We’re still not sure how this virus works, how it spreads the way it spreads, and for what we see – Covid-19 is here to stay for a little while more with a second lockdown starting in many countries around the world.
+We’re still not sure how this virus works, how it spreads the way it spreads, and from what we see – Covid-19 is here to stay for a little while more with a second lockdown starting in many countries around the world.

 The older people were also more at risk, as their immune system turned out to have a weaker fight-back response.
-Youth around the world was troubled as their anxiety and mental health was hampered from lack of socialisation.
+Youth around the world was troubled as their anxiety and mental health were hampered by a lack of socialization.
 Generally, for all of us, the lockdown was hard to live through.

 And now, we seem to be back on another wave hitting hard and with an intensity greater than the first wave.
 These are the times when amongst so much news, titles, propaganda, conspiracy, and doubt – we decide what’s best for our wellbeing and for the people that surround us.

 What the first lockdown taught many of us, is that we need to spend more time with our very own selves.
 Alone!
 At least this is my perception, and the thought of many friends I have interacted with after the lockdown, who said that they have learned so many new things about themselves as they had to cope with isolation measures.

 The truth is that we were so caught up on work, social life, social media, television, fake news and other external dynamics, that we forgot we must look inwards every once in a while and understand how we’re doing, mentally, spiritually and emotionally!

 I mean, it wasn’t until the lockdown that I ordered 15 books in a single month, having noticed that I had not read a book in so long, because I simply had no time.